2-alchemists/krossboard/README.md

 Key features:

-* **Cross-Cloud & Cross-Kubernetes distributions**: By design, Krossboard enables to tackle usage analytics & accounting for multiple Kubernetes clusters, regardless of the distribution.
-It's actively tested against Amazon EKS, Microsoft AKS, Google GKE, Red Hat OpenShift and vanilla Kubernetes.
+* **Multi-Kubernetes Data Collection**: Krossboard periodically collects raw metrics related to containers, pods and nodes from each Kubernetes cluster it handles.
+The built-in data collection period is 5 minutes.
-* **Visualization at a central place**: An instance of Krossboard provides an *comprehensive and consistent usage analytics and accounting* framework over the different Kubernetes clusters it handles.
-This unique feature helps financial and engineering teams to finely understand their Kubernetes spendings, so to be able to take appropriate cost optimization decisions.
+* **Powerful Analytics Processing**: Krossboard internally processes raw metrics to produce insightful Kubernetes usage accounting and analytics metrics.
+The analytics data are tracked on a hourly-basis, per namespace, per cluster, and globally.
-* **Deploy in minutes, for multiple clusters**: Krossboard is an integrated and easy-to-deploy tool.
-It can be installed in a couple of minutes thanks to its ready-to-install artifacts: virtual machine appliances, cloud images, or binary packages.
+* **Insightful Usage Accounting**: Krossboard periodically processes usage accounting, per namespace and per cluster.
+By the default, the UI displays accounting the following periods without any additioanl configuration: daily accounting for the last 14 days, monthly for the ast 12 months.
-* **Consistent Accounting for Cost allocation and Capacity planning**: Krossboard regularly collects instantaneous usage metrics, then aggregate and consolidate over time to produce short-term (hourly), mid-term (daily) and long-term (monthly) usage accounting covering up to a year.
-At any point or period of time, your organization can get relevant accounting insights for cost allocation and capacity planning.
+* **REST API**: This exposes the generated analytics data it generates to third-party systems.
-* **Discovery of Managed Kubernetes clusters**:  When deployed on a supported cloud environment, Krossboard can be configured to automatically discover and track the usage of your managed Kubernetes on Amazon EKS, Google GKE and Microsoft AKS.
+* **Easy to deploy**: The Krossboard operator is deployable in a couple of minutes.
-* **Extensible analytics/reports**: Krossboard enables REST API to expose the analytics data it generates to third-parties analytics systems.
-Data can be exposed in JSON or CSV format.
+* **Extensible analytics/reports**: Krossboard enables REST API to expose the analytics data it generates to third-parties analytics systems in CSV or JSON format.

 ![Krossboard Demo](./assets/krossboard-demo-v1.1.0.gif)